hoffman211/react-boilerplate/README.md

 ###routes

-`routes.jsx` inside of this folder contains all of your routes.
+`routes.jsx` this file contains all of your routes.
 You can import as many child routes as you want.
 Take a look at the `example` folder or the react router [huge app example](https://github.com/rackt/react-router/blob/master/examples/huge-apps/app.js) to see more advanced routing.

 `index.js` is responsible for rendering every page on the server.
 For now, you need to build your own way to pass data down.
 You can see inside of that file rendering looks like this: